mathspp/mathspp/pages/02.blog/lsbasi-apl-part3/item.en.md

         return alpha + omega
 ```

-The idea is that the `pervade` decorators takes care of handling the shapes of the two arguments and the function itself only has to worry about getting the simple data types as arguments: `int`s, `float`s and `complex` numbers.
+The idea is that the `pervade` decorator takes care of handling the shapes of the two arguments and the function itself only has to worry about getting the simple data types as arguments: `int`s, `float`s and `complex` numbers.

 So, how should the `pervade` decorator work?
 It should take a scalar function and "teach it" how to pervade it into the arrays it gets as arguments.